sokil/php-mongo/README.md

 }
 ```

-If you use Yii Framework, you can use [Yii Components](https://github.com/sokil/php-mongo-yii)
+If you use Yii Framework, you can use [Yii Adapter](https://github.com/sokil/php-mongo-yii) which wraps this library

 ```javascript
 {